ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 Also according to the site [SimpliLearn.com](https://www.simplilearn.com/pmbok-a-guide-to-project-management-body-of-knowledge-rar73-article), considering the constantly changing role of the project manager and how leadership in project management is approached, this section now addresses PMI's Talent Triangle to encompass the **strategic**, **leadership**, and **technical** project management competencies and skills that a modern project manager should have.

+#### PMBOK Projects

+According to the site [ProjectBuilder.com](https://www.projectbuilder.com.br/blog/o-que-e-pmbok/), the PMBOK lays some guaidances on the form of a project, espcially in contrast to other tasks or operations, like ordinary processes, which can also to be found at the organizations:

+1. **Defined timeline**: a project is a finite task that must have a start and a ending point limiting its life cycle.
+2. **Exclusive objectives**: as a entity, a project also diferentiate itself by its objectives and goals.
+3. **Limited resources**: since projects are not continous entities, but have finite time span and delimited objectives, it also must have limited resources related to it.

+#### Advantages of PMBOK

+Among many other benefits to the management of projects, its possible to underline:

+1. **Standardization of terms and processes**
+2. **Improvement in the flow of communication among the interested parties**
+3. **More emphasis of the important tasks**
+4. **Better usage of the resources**: including time.
+5. **Improvement on the monitoring of the project stages**
+6. **Better accessement of Risks**
+7. **Better rates of project success**